 In rare cases it may be safer to stay in the middle or right-hand lane of the motorway.
 For example, you may need to overtake a number of slow-moving vehicles, in which case it might not make sense to move into the left lane then back out to the middle lane on numerous occasions.

 Pass the slow-moving vehicles, then move back into the left lane of the motorway when it is safe to do so.

 Which vehicles are prohibited from using the right-hand lane on a motorway?

 When it comes to motorway driving in the UK, the following vehicles are prohibited from using the right hand lane of the motorway:

 - Speed-limited freight vehicles of 3.5 to5 tonnes

 - Speed-limited vehicles designed for more than eight passengers

-The road ahead will be marked out by various coloured, reflective studs.
-Use these to understand your position on the motorway at all times.
+Use these coloured studs to understand your position on the motorway at all times.